near/NEPs/specs/Standards/Tokens/FungibleToken.md

 ### `0.2.0`

 - Introduce storage deposits.
-Make every method payable.
-Require caller to attach enough deposit to cover potential storage increase.
+Make every change method payable (able receive attached deposits with the function calls).
+It requires the caller to attach enough deposit to cover potential storage increase.
 See [core-contracts/#47](https://github.com/near/core-contracts/issues/47)
 - Replace `set_allowance` with `inc_allowance` and `dec_allowance` to address the issue of allowance front-running.
 See [core-contracts/#49](https://github.com/near/core-contracts/issues/49)
 - Validate `owner_id` account ID.
 See [core-contracts/#54](https://github.com/near/core-contracts/issues/54)
 - Enforce that the `new_owner_id` is different from the current `owner_id` for transfer.
 See [core-contracts/#55](https://github.com/near/core-contracts/issues/55)